-Temporary employment, contract work and self-employment have grown faster than permanent full-time employment in the Greater Toronto Area (GTA) since the 1980s – and many young people are jumping on board.
+Temporary employment, contract work and self-employment have grown faster than permanent full-time employment in the Greater Toronto Area (GTA) since the 1980s.
+And many young people are jumping on board.

-While a hit to your travel is definitely a First World problem to have (and something many pavement pounding 9-5’ers may sacrifice if it meant never hearing their boss’ voice again), for many freelancers, the problems run much deeper.
+While a hit to your travel is definitely a First World problem to have.
+(And something many pavement pounding 9-5’ers may sacrifice if it meant never hearing their boss’ voice again).
+For many freelancers, the problems run much deeper.

 “I never knew how my financial situation would look months from then.
 It was impossible to plan for anything.”

 A paper by McMaster University, Poverty and Employment Precarity in Southern Ontario and The United Way called The Precarious Penalty reports that our modern-day precarious work culture makes it extremely difficult to build stable and secure lives.
-As a result, it can have incredibly negative consequences on the physical and mental health of precarious workers and their families.
+As a result, it can have negative effects on the physical and mental health of precarious workers and their families.

 Over 15 per cent of workers in precarious employment reported not always being paid in full for completed work – something that, sadly, isn’t uncommon amongst my freelance friends.